venkatesh-sivaraman/fireroad-server/readme.md

 * `/recommend/rate/` *(POST)*: The body of the request should be a JSON list of dictionaries, each containing `s` (subject ID) and `v` (rating value).
 Updates the ratings for each item.

 * `/recommend/get/` *(GET)*: Takes an optional parameter `t` indicating the type of recommendation to return.
 Returns a dictionary of recommendation types mapped to JSON strings indicating the recommended subjects and their rating values.

+### User Preferences

+* `/prefs/notes/` *(GET)*, `/prefs/set_notes/` *(POST)*: These endpoints handle read-write of notes, which the user can enter for any subject in the catalog.
+The format of the returned notes is a dictionary with the `success` key, and if that is true, a `notes` key containing a dictionary keyed by subject IDs.

+* `/prefs/favorites/` *(GET)*, `/prefs/set_favorites/` *(POST)*: These endpoints handle read-write of favorite subjects.
+The format of the returned data is a dictionary with the `success` key, and if that is true, a `favorites` key containing a list of subject IDs.

+* `/prefs/progress_overrides/` *(GET)*, `/prefs/set_progress_overrides/` *(POST)*: These endpoints handle read-write of manual progress overrides, which the user can set for requirements lists to indicate progress toward completion.
+The format of the returned data is a dictionary with the `success` key, and if that is true, a `progress_overrides` key containing a dictionary keyed by requirements list key-paths (see the `RequirementsListStatement` implementation in the mobile app for more information).

 ### Sync